 Drinking Juice for Weight Loss

-Reduce the calorie content of your juice by diluting in water.
-A mixture of half orange juice and half sparking water, for example, still lets you enjoy the juice's flavor, even though you're taking in just half the calories.
-A spritzer made from a half-cup each of OJ and club soda has just 56 calories per cup, compared to 112 calories in a cup of pure OJ.
+One of the best ways to reduce the calorie content of your juice is by diluting in water.
+A mixture of half orange juice and half sparkling water, for example, still lets you enjoy the juice's flavor, even though you're taking in just half the calories.
 If you're making juice from concentrate, add an extra can or two of water for a more dilute, lower-calorie juice.

 - Harvard School of Public Health: Sugary Drinks